Cell Line Profile A549

 Key characteristics

 Using the cytidine diphosphocholine pathway the cells can synthesise phospholipids (lecithins) which manifest as lipid droplets in the cytoplasm.
 With long term culture in a physiological medium the lipid may be expressed as Multilamellar Bodies (MLB) similar to those seen in ATII pneumocytes.
-Extensive RNA microarray analysis of the gene expression of the cell line is openly available9.
+Extensive RNA microarray analysis of the gene expression of the cell line is openly available.

 Applications